monome/docs/docs/modular/ansible/index.md

 Scales are shared between Kria and Meadowphysics, and are saved to flash whenever a preset of either is saved.

+The top-left four keys on the *scale* page are used to toggle Teletype clocking for a given channel; see below for more details.

 ### Patterns

 Patterns are shown along the top row, with 16 available total.
 Push a pattern key momentarily to load that pattern. *Hold* a pattern key to store the current pattern into it; it will pulse when the pattern is stored.
 Remember that loading an 'empty' pattern will effectively clear the current pattern.